Thursday, June 6, 2024

 Junior high school was agonizing for me and many others.
 It was a crucible of terror into which were poured the human contents of a handful of grammar schools, blended and stirred vigorously, simmered in emerging hormones, and shipped off to school on buses for the first time in our young lives.

 There were five of them, a coterie of black leather-jacketed thugs who owned the back of our bus.
 I remember several of their faces, carved into my long-term memory with a switchblade of fear.
-One was a giant man-child who would be a formidable opponent for the outsized Dean of Students once he crossed the bridge to Maine South.
+One was a giant man-child who would one day be a formidable opponent for the outsized Dean of Students once he crossed the bridge to Maine South.
 Another was a handsome, silent but deadly James Dean type.
 I felt he might have the courage and heart to step out of his scripted existence if needed to save a victim like the one I assumed I might become.
 A third was most likely the model for the character Scut Farkus in 1983’s A Christmas Story, with red hair that writhed like Medusan snakes in the non-existent wind that swirled constantly around him.
 His green eyes were feline and his perpetual elvish grin had fangs.

 The bus loaded quickly as the driver sped through his route, always running late and hoping to shorten the experience for us all.
 It was cowardly to sit as close to the front of the bus as possible, despite the instinct to distance ourselves from the viper pit further down the aisle.
 A seat somewhere amidships drew less attention from the venomous nest, and the tough guys were too enmeshed in the battle for supremacy within their ranks to pay much attention to the rest of us.
 Whatever corrupting force awaited them at home may have promised beatings half to death if reports of misbehavior followed them at day’s end.
 Exiting the bus at school was an enormous relief.
 We scattered to our respective lockers and homerooms.